Submarine power cable: Insulation

 Low-pressure oil-filled cables have an insulation lapped from paper strips.
 The entire cable core is impregnated with a low-viscosity insulation fluid (mineral oil or synthetic).
 A central oil channel in the conductor facilitates oil flow in cables up to 525 kV for when the cable gets warm but rarely used in submarine cables due to oil pollution risk with cable damage.

 Mass-impregnated cables have also a paper-lapped insulation but the impregnation compound is highly viscous and does not exit when the cable is damaged.
 Mass-impregnated insulation can be used for massive HVDC cables up to 525 kV.

 Armoring

 Cables ≥ 52 kV are equipped with an extruded lead sheath to prevent water intrusion.
 No other materials have been accepted so far.
 The lead alloy is extruded onto the insulation in long lengths (over 50 km is possible).

 In this stage the product is called cable core.
-In single-core cables the core is surrounded by a concentric armoring.
+In single-core cables the core is surrounded by concentric armoring.
 In three-core cables, three cable cores are laid-up in a spiral configuration before the armoring is applied.

 The armoring consists most often of steel wires, soaked in bitumen for corrosion protection.
-Since the alternating magnetic field in AC cables causes losses in the armoring those cables are sometimes equipped with non-magnetic metallic materials (stainless steel, copper, brass).
+Since the alternating magnetic field in AC cables causes losses in the armoring, those cables are sometimes equipped with non-magnetic metallic materials (stainless steel, copper, brass).

-AC or DC

-Most electrical power transmission systems use alternating current (AC), because transformers can easily change voltages as needed.
-High-voltage direct current transmission requires a converter at each end of a direct current line to interface to an alternating current grid.
-A system using submarine power cables may be less costly overall if using high-voltage direct current transmission, especially on a long link where the capacitance of the cable would require too much additional charging current.
-The inner and outer conductors of a cable form the plates of a capacitor, and if the cable is long (on the order of tens of kilometres), the current that flows through this capacitance may be significant compared to the load current.
-This would require larger, therefore more costly, conductors for a given quantity of usable power to be transmitted.